KL-UCB-switch: optimal regret bounds for stochastic bandits from both a distribution-dependent and a distribution-free viewpoints: A Simplified Proof of the Regret Bounds for MOSS(-Anytime)

 Combining this bound with \eqref{eq:mossA} and summing over $t$, we proved that the first sum in~\eqref{eq:firsteqprop7} is bounded as

-\begin{rema} The proof technique reveals that the bound~\eqref{eq:mossfirstsum} obtained in this step of the proof actually holds even if the arms are pulled according to a strategy that is not a generic MOSS strategy.
-This is because we never used which specific arms $A_t^{\bothmoss}$ were pulled: we only distinguished according to how many times $a^\star$ was pulled and resorted to optional skipping. \end{rema}
+\begin{remark} The proof technique reveals that the bound~\eqref{eq:mossfirstsum} obtained in this step of the proof actually holds even if the arms are pulled according to a strategy that is not a generic MOSS strategy.
+This is because we never used which specific arms $A_t^{\bothmoss}$ were pulled: we only distinguished according to how many times $a^\star$ was pulled and resorted to optional skipping. \end{remark}